Ersal16/Ersal16/README.md

   - I also used flask for backend while developing web applications

 ### **C++**
-  - currently I only develop console apps but I'm planning to start using frameworks
+  - currently I only develop console apps but I'm planning to start using GUI frameworks

 ### **C#**
   - Still learning C# and Unity